amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 }
 ```

-Now the `VM` needs to represent everything that the _View_ needs.
-First we need a _value_ to represent the _counter_ but also we need to have a way to indicate the counter should be increased.
+The corresponding ViewModel represents everything the View needs.
+It provides a value for the counter and functions to increment and decrement the counter:

 ```js
 const CounterViewModel = {